TheHostingTool/TheHostingTool/README.txt

 COPYRIGHT INFORMATION
 -----------------------------------

-Copyright © 2008-2011 TheHostingTool Development Team and Contributors TheHostingTool is licensed under the GNU-GPLv3.
+Copyright Â© 2008-2012 TheHostingTool Development Team and Contributors TheHostingTool is licensed under the GNU-GPLv3.
 See COPYING.txt for license details.